goinfinite/ez/README.md

 systemctl stop ez
 ```

-13. If you get a license error, you can run `ez license refresh` to force the license to be regenerated.

 ### Environment Variables

 You must have an `.env` file in the root of the git directory **during development**.
 You can use the `.env.example` file as a template.
 Air will read the `.env` file and use it to run the project during development.